pvnrdy/LetsS3/README.md

 ## A simple File upload service implemented using Spring and HTML

-A pun project done on a weekend when feeling bored, this projects can be used to upload files to S3 and store the meta data in DB
+A pun project done on a weekend when feeling bored, this project can be used to upload files to S3 and store the meta data in DB

 ## Changes related to DB :